-Writers Write creates writing resources and shares writing tips.
-In this post, we share a complete glossary of terms for science fiction writers.
+If you love to write (or read) science fiction, you will love this post, where we share a complete glossary of terms for science fiction writers.

 These elements include the following characters:

 In particular, setting is even more important in the Science Fiction genre.
 It is what your core audience is really there for.